-With a middle class of over 300 million people, that’s growing annually, there are certainly a lot of opportunities for selling products to Chinese consumers.
+With a middle class of over 300 million people, which’s growing annually, there are certainly a lot of opportunities for selling products to Chinese consumers.
 But some products are more in demand than others.

 Top 10 Products to sell to China

-For similar reasons, imported brands are also popular in China.
+For similar reasons, imported shoe brands are also popular in China.
 Stadium Goods is one business that has realized success by selling shoes there.
 The company has found that some of its collectible sneakers that can’t be found in Chinese stores are especially popular.

 Jewelry is another popular category due to the quality and value of imported goods.
 Jewelry brands can increase their profits dramatically by selling on the Chinese online marketplaces.

 Beauty and makeup are a major product of the most popular categories for Chinese shoppers, especially those using Tmall.
 Beauty accessories are in the beauty niche, some accessories like makeup brushes are popular in China.
 An international brand can find a lot of success by selling its products on Tmall in China.

 Sell in China Skincare products like moisturizers and sunscreen are also popular among Chinese consumers.
 Especially if you offer products made with natural ingredients, you could have a good chance of appealing to health-conscious Chinese consumers.

 They also regularly purchase everyday products like cleaning goods online.
 So international businesses could potentially sell natural learning products, especially those with natural ingredients to appeal to families and health-conscious consumers.